C4Q/AC-Android/cohort_5.4/unit_05/05_04_introduction_to_ideation.md

 # Lecture

 Android applications, as you've seen over the past 7 months, are not that hard to make - truly.
-Yes, clean code is important, core readability is invaluable, and the speed of your algorithms and libraries you use can make the difference between a frequently used app, and a frequently uninstalled one.
+Yes, clean code is important, code readability is invaluable, and the speed of your algorithms and libraries you use can make the difference between a frequently used app, and a frequently uninstalled one.

 However, well-made apps just don't pop up out of thin air.
 They involve planning, understanding the possible users of your app, and contemplating possible solutions.
 In essence, they require ideation.